-- Tell us your name and account number. - Describe the error or transfer you are unsure about, and explain as clearly as you can why you believe there is an error or why you need more information. - Tell us the dollar amount of the suspected error.

-For consumer accounts used primarily for personal, family or household purposes, we will investigate your complaint and will correct any error promptly.
-If we take more than 10 business days (10 calendar days if you are a Massachusetts customer) (20 business days if you are a new customer, for electronic transfers occurring during the first 30 days after the first deposit is made to your account) to do this, we will provisionally credit your account for the amount you think is in error, so that you will have use of the money during the time it will take to complete our investigation.
+Your name and account number The dollar amount of the suspected error A description of the error or transfer you are unsure of, why you believe it is an error, or why you need more information.
+We will investigate your complaint and will correct any error promptly.
+If we take more than 10 business days (or 20 business days for new accounts) to do this, we will credit your account for the amount you think is in error so that you will have use of the money during the time it takes us to complete our investigation.